'Ibrahimovic was like a ghost' - Milan star dictated the game against Shamrock Rovers, says Bryne | Goal.com

 "He has done that over the years and his record speaks for itself, but I think that he has got better with experience."

-The Irishman added on the Milan frontman's aggressive approach the game and Shamrock giving a good account of themselves on the European stage: "I think he was giving the lads a little bit!
+The Irishman added on the Milan frontman's aggressive approach the game and Roversgiving a good account of themselves on the European stage: "I think he was giving the lads a little bit!
 You don't mind that - it made it competitive.

 "It made it that they weren't taking us lightly, they were right up for the game, they pressed us and played the game properly.
 We played the game properly too, because if you switch off then they can hit you for six or seven.